splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 Keep the following information in mind after the installation:

+-  Whenever you change the configuration file, you must manually start or restart any Java applications on the host where you installed the package.

 - If you installed the package with the installer script and specified the ``--deployment-environment VALUE`` when you ran the script, the ``deployment.environment=VALUE`` resource attribute is automatically added to the configuration file.